vandaimer/52week/README.md

 Obs: I just run with `react-native run-android`, maybe when you run with `react-native run-ios` you can get some error.

+# Next features

+- Persist the state
+- Improve the layout
+- Add a icon (icon that show in android launcher, for example)

 The project are in construction, not have all the features to help you complete the challenge.